department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/community-care-direct-scheduling/research/2024-06 Community Care Self-Scheduling - Usability and Concept Testing/conversation-guide.md

 - Is there anything confusing about this page and the information included here?

-[SHOW ONLY ONLINE SCHEDULING FILTER]
+[ONLINE SCHEDULING FILTER]

-- _If online scheduling option was not mentioned:_ And what about the second kind of filter there, what does that mean to you?
+- _If online scheduling option was not mentioned:_ And what about the third filter on the screen? what does that mean to you?

-- _If not yet mentioned:_ If the provider you were looking for did NOT have online scheduling, would you still expect to find information on that provider here?
+- _If not yet mentioned:_ And, if the provider you knew you wanted to schedule with did NOT have online scheduling, would you still expect to find information on that provider in this tool?
-    - _If yes:_ What information would you expect?
+    - _If yes:_ What information would you expect to find for that provider?
-    - _If not:_ Could you tell me more about that?
+    - _If no:_ Could you tell me more about that?
+Why not?

-- And if the provider you wanted to schedule with didn't offer online scheduling, would that change your provider decision?
+- And if the provider you preferred to schedule with didn't offer online scheduling at this time, would that change your decision on who to schedule with?

 [GENERAL]

-- And what about the rest of the filters here?
+- And what about the rest of the filters on this page?
 Is there anything confusing about those?

-- Is there anything missing you’d expect to find on this page?
+- Is there anything missing you’d expect to find?

-- Ok, without doing anything yet, what would you do next on this page?
+- Ok, and without doing anything yet, could you describe what filters you might select on this page?

-- For the purposes of this study, you can go ahead and select [FEMALE] and [SPANISH] and submit those choices.
+- Ok, for the purposes of this session, you can go ahead and select [Practice], then the first option, and [Only show providers with online scheduling].
+Then, submit those choices.

 ---